-- Describe strategies to address the burden of inequities carried by First Nations communities. - Explore First Nations' public health interventions that were implemented to address inconsistencies at the local and regional levels. - Identify strengths-based approaches for First Nations public health transformation.
+- Describe strategies to address the burden of health inequities carried by First Nations communities. - Explore strengths-based and culture informed First Nations public health interventions implemented to address inconsistencies at the local and regional levels. - Recognize the lessons learned, adaptation and innovation that respond to unintended outcomes from the pandemic.